bsmith89/make-bml/make-lesson.md

 1. We are generating a file called `isles.dat`
 2. Creating this file requires `books/isles.txt`

-We'll think about our pipeline as a network of files which are dependent on one another.
+We'll think about our pipeline as a network of files that are dependent on one another.
 Right now our Makefile describes a pretty simple **dependency graph**.